taw/total-war-ui-analysis/README.md

 The goal of this project is decoding various UI formats used by Total War games.

-Existing decoder for a few formats is at https://github.com/taw/etwng/tree/master/ui_converter but it doesn't support newer games, and even for games it supports (Empire, Napoleon, Shogun 2) it's not prfect.
+Existing decoder for a few formats is at https://github.com/taw/etwng/tree/master/ui_converter but it doesn't support newer games, and even for games it supports (Empire, Napoleon, Shogun 2) it's not perfect.

 ### How to use